wgroeneveld/brainbaking/content/post/2020/09/reviving-a-80486.md

 - [AMD 80486DX](https://en.wikipedia.org/wiki/Intel_80486) CPU chip, `40 MHz`.
 - Cirrus Logic (837) [CL-542X-VLB-U](http://www.vgamuseum.info/index.php/component/k2/item/135-cirrus-logic-cl-gd5426) `1 MB` VLB VGA card (expandable up to 2 MB)
 - `8 MB` FPM DRAM fitted in eight SIMM slots
-- `200 MB` HDD and a 1.4 MB floppy reader
+- [Conner CFS210A](https://www.computerhope.com/hdd/hdd0018.htm) `213 MB` HDD and a 1.4 MB floppy reader

 When I turned it on, I was greeted with the blue Award BIOS 4.5 screen, and it started calculating the RAM width.
 Wow, it does still work! **CMOS FAILURE.
 DEFAULT SETTINGS USED.** Whoops.
 Luckily, the HDD auto-detect BIOS feature still worked, and Windows 3.1 still booted.
 The HDD did not lose data, and most floppy's that came with the PC still contain their original data.

 Then I started wondering, what if I tried to upgrade the PC, just for the fun of it?
 DOOM could technically run, the VLB bus is very fast and 8 MB would be more than enough.
-A piece of junk for one person, a toy to learn from for another one.
+A piece of junk for one person, a toy to fiddle with and learn from for another.

 ### Challenge 1: The CMOS Battery